Cultural impact of the Beatles: Literature, academia and science

+A 2026 study also found that The Beatles were having an impact on academic publishing.
+Researchers at Radboud University and the Delft University of Technology found that since the 1990s, at least 3200 peer-reviewed papers across various disciplines had titles quoting or making puns related to The Beatles' song names or lyrics, with 2237 exact matches and 963 wordplays.
+The researchers found that The Beatles were also the most quoted band and musician, ahead of Elvis Presley (195 references) and Michael Jackson (65 references).

 Since the early 2000s, historian Mark Lewisohn has been writing The Beatles: All These Years, a three-part set of Beatles biographies whose first volume exceeds 1,700 pages.
 The impetus for the project was his disappointment that none of the group's biographies had approached a depth or breadth comparable to Robert A. Caro's ongoing book series, The Years of Lyndon Johnson.